All Played Role In Defeat

 He quickly added, "I have not lost confidence in Dylan at all.
 We just need to give him more assistance in practice.
 He'll be back."

 With this being an off week prior to playing at Texas on Oct.
-4, Snyder said that players would only be in meetings on Monday, which will be followed by a "light workout" on Tuesday.
-Wednesday and Thursday will be regular workout days. and Friday a light day.
+4, Snyder said that players would only be in meetings today, which will be followed by a "light workout" Wednesday and Thursday will be regular workout days and Friday a light day.
 Snyder said he was not sure about Saturday's schedule.

 Purple Pride Top Stories